Seatruck Precision

-MS Precision is a ro-ro freight ferry that entered service with Seatruck Ferries in July 2012.
+Precision is a ro-ro freight ferry that entered service with Seatruck Ferries in July 2012.
 She currently operates for CLdN.

 The vessel was on charter to Stena Line for 6 years from Seatruck Ferries, during which she was named Stena Precision.

 History

 She is one of four ships being constructed by Flensburger Schiffbau-Gesellschaft, Germany.
 Precision is the final newbuild to be completed.

 The vessel was launched in March 2012.
 The vessel was christened by Lynn McBurney, the wife of McBurney Transport's Norman McBurney.

-The vessel entered service on the Liverpool - Dublin route on 10 July 2012.
+The vessel entered service on the Liverpool to Dublin route on 10 July 2012.

 In September 2012 Seatruck Precision along with sister ship Seatruck Performance began a charter to Stena Line, during which, she was renamed Stena Precision.
-They were deployed on the Belfast - Heysham route during the charter.
+They were deployed on the Belfast to Heysham route during the charter.
 The charter ended August 2018.

 In September 2022, CLdN bought out Seatruck Ferries' shares from the Clipper Group and as a result the whole fleet was also bought.
 Seatruck Ferries became defunct in February 2024, with all vessels being incorporated into the CLdN fleet.

 She was renamed Precision in March 2025 to be fully incorporated into the CLdN branding.